Home

 Ocoee River Whitewater Guidebook

-The first guidebook is largely divided into two sections covering the Upper Ocoee and Middle Ocoee.
-The Middlecovers the Middle Ocoee section and the second guide covers the Upper Ocoee section.
-Efforts have been made to point out and explain hazards in the river.
+The guidebook is largely divided into two sections covering the Upper Ocoee and Middle Ocoee.
+The first section covers the Middle Ocoee section and the second guide covers the Upper Ocoee section.
+There are also videos and information regarding some of the known hazards such as Alien Boof aka The Cave.

 What Is The Future Of This Resource?

 The future of this resource is in your hands.
 It costs money to host this resource.
-It take a great deal of time to write the content and edit the videos and graphics.
+It takes a great deal of time to write the content and edit the videos, animations, and graphics.
 The equipment used to shoot the underwater sequences takes a beating and has become rather expensive as well as heavy to haul across the riverbed.
-I estimate updates for the coming 2024 season will take at least 300 hours with improved videos and maps being added.
-What can you do to assist in this effort?
-You can help fund this effort with the Ocoee River Community via gofundme.
-If there is interest this resource will continue and grow.
-If there isn't I'll have to work on other projects as I currently live near the poverty line.

 I am aware that many outfitters operating on the Ocoee River are using this resource to train new guides.
-However no outfitter has yet make a donation or contribution to support this resource.
-Some young guides have provided a few beers or even dinner.
+However as of Septermber 2024 no outfitter has yet make a donation.
+However some new guides have gratefully provided a few beers or even dinner.
 By far private boaters have made the most generous donations towards supporting this guidebook.
-Recognizing this I added more information for kayakers this past season.
-All donations towards the cause are greatly appreciated.
+Recognizing this I have begun to add more information for kayakers.
+Any donations towards the cause are greatly appreciated.

 Ocoee River Rapid Map